analyticsworld1/synapseAnalytics/SparkClustering.md

 # Azure Synapse Analytics Run Clustering model

 Run K means clustering unsupervised learning with taxi data set.
 ![alt text](https://github.com/balakreshnan/synapseAnalytics/blob/master/images/synapseprocess.JPG "Synapse Analytics")
 ## Syanpse Advanced Analytics
 Synapse has the ability to run spark based code which leads to Data engineering or feature engineering and also Machine learning.
-This articles describes how to train a machine learning model using spark in synapse.
+This articles describes how to train a machine learning model using spark in ynapse.

 ## Prerequiste